Color management doesn’t often come to mind as an essential part of website design and development — but it is!

 For instance, Mac users can head to their Display preferences and set their color space to sRGB.

 Save for web

-In addition to setting the right color space for your design tools and your monitor, you can ensure that your visual assets are in alignment by exporting for the web.
+In addition to setting the right color space for your design tools and monitor, you can ensure that your visual assets are aligned by exporting for the web.

 The “Save for Web” function in Illustrator and Photoshop offers greater control over the compression, output and metadata of the assets that you’re exporting for the web.
 Not only does this ensure that your assets are exporting with the preferred color profile, but it also helps you keep file size under control which can benefit your site speed.

 The Future of Color on the Web